Wingspan: 12 cm, with 6 cm tails

 Description: wings generally rich brown colour, oval transparent spot on each of four wings ringed by yellow, black and blue, those on hind wings also surrounded by large bluish-black patch; crescent-shaped pink and white marks near base of forewing, pink to brownish line near edges of forewing

-Larva: up to 80 mm, bright green, with sparse protruding hairs and yellow streaks and reddish spots on sides.
+Larvae: up to 80 mm, bright green, with sparse protruding hairs and yellow streaks and reddish spots on sides

 Range: throughout the southern and central part of our province, north to James Bay